-1. Locate and click the adversary.
+Locate and click the adversary.
 The Adversary Details page opens.

 2. Click on Edit next to the Adversary name.
 The Edit Adversary dialog box opens.

 - 3. Make the desired change to the Adversary name. - 4.
-Click on Save Adversary.
+Click the Save Adversary button.